Tips to Measure the Performance of Matrix Multiplication Using oneMKL

 > export KMP_AFFINITY=compact,1,0,granularity=fine

-> Average time:0.029963 secs
+> Average time: 0.029963 secs

-Tip 5: Data Alignment
+Tip 5: Align the Data

-In present Intel Processor, the cache line is usually 64 byte and the data read/write is aligned for cache line.
-To improve performance of one application that calls Intel MKL, align test arrays on 64-byte boundaries, use mkl_malloc and mkl_free for allocating and freeing aligned memory
+On an Intel processor, the cache line is usually 64 bytes and the data read/write is aligned to the cache line.
+To improve the performance of an application that calls oneMKL, align test arrays on 64-byte boundaries and use mkl_malloc and mkl_free for allocating and freeing aligned memory.

 A = (float*) mkl_malloc(sizeof(float)*lda*m, MKL_MEM_ALIGNMENT);